LakshmiRadhakrishnan09/AWS-Security-Specialist/VPC.md

 NAT Instance Source Destination Check: Check if source and destination is actually the correct EC2 instance that is sending and receiving the packet.
 This check protect ur instances.
-But
-In order to specify a **NAT instance as a target in the route table, you must disable Source and Destination Check on a NAT instance.**
+But In order to specify a **NAT instance as a target in the route table, you must disable Source and Destination Check on a NAT instance.**
 If the source/destination check is not disabled, you cannot specify a NAT instance as a target in the route table.
 This applies to any other security appliance that performs inline packet inspection before forwarding to the destination.

 NAT Gateway and NAT Instance does not support IPv6 traffic.
 For IPv6, you would need to use an **egress-only internet gateway**.
 This is a highly available, horizontally scaled, redundant, VPC component that allows outbound communication over IPv6 and blocks unsolicited inbound IPv6 requests to your instance.

+NAT Gateway - Availability

+- Public(For connecting to internet) : Instances in private subnets can connect to the internet through a public NAT gateway, but cannot receive unsolicited inbound connections from the internet.
+Replace IP in packets with Elastic IP of NAT gateway.
+- Private(For connecting on on-premise) : Instances in private subnets can connect to other VPCs or your on-premises network through a private NAT gateway.
+You can route traffic from the NAT gateway through a transit gateway or a virtual private gateway.
+You cannot associate an elastic IP address with a private NAT gateway.
+You can attach an internet gateway to a VPC with a private NAT gateway, but if you route traffic from the private NAT gateway to the internet gateway, the internet gateway drops the traffic.
+Replace IP in packets with private IP of NAT Gateway.

+NAT Gateway is Highly Available in one Availability Zone, If you have resources in multiple Availability Zones and they share one NAT gateway, and if the NAT gateway’s Availability Zone is down, resources in the other Availability Zones lose Internet access.
+Create NAT Gateways in at least two Availability Zones.